UF Health Shands Hospital: History

-In 2004, Shands at the University of Florida once again joined the prestigious ranks of America's top medical institutions in the 15th annual U.S. News & World Report guide to "America's Top Hospitals."
-Included among the nation's 50 top academic medical centers, Shands at UF is recognized in 12 clinical specialty areas in 2012's comprehensive report for excellence.
-Specialty Ranks: Urology (20), Pulmonology (31), Neurology & Neurosurgery (32), Cancer (36), Nephrology (37), Gastroenterology (41), Cardiology & Heart Surgery (47).
-The following specialties were also recognized as being "High-Performing": Diabetes & Endocrinology, Geriatrics, Orthopedics, Gynecology, and Ear, Nose & Throat.
-The Shands Transplant Center at the University of Florida is also ranked 19th in the nation.

-In January 2008 the University of Florida, H. Lee Moffitt Cancer Center & Research Institute, and Shands formed a partnership to develop world-class programs in cancer care, research, and prevention.
-The partnership will extend Moffitt's innovative model of comprehensive patient care to UF and Shands cancer programs.

 Announcing the opening of the new University of Florida Cancer Hospital, for Shands at the University of Florida, located on Archer Road adjacent to Shands Hospital in Gainesville, Florida.
 The facility was estimated to cost $388 million, and is 500000 sqft.
 In 2017, Shands opened a new specialty hospital on the medical campus: the Heart & Vascular and Neuromedicine hospital.
 The joint construction of this facility cost roughly $450 million and includes operating rooms, cardiac catheterization labs, two intraoperative MRI suites, as well as inpatient heart and neuromedicine intensive care units and floor beds.

 In 2020, the hospital was named as the second best hospital in Florida, and was ranked in 7 adult specialties and 5 pediatric specialties by the U.S. News & World Report.

 Specialty hospitals within Shands

 UF Shands Children's Hospital

 The UF Shands Children's Hospital is a pediatric acute care hospital.
 The hospital has 208 beds and is affiliated with the UF College of Medicine, and is a member of University of Florida Health Network.
 The hospital provides comprehensive pediatric specialties and subspecialties to pediatric patients aged 0–21 throughout Florida.
+It is also an ACS-verified Level I Pediatric Trauma Center.